 - 13.1 Bargaining unit members who believe that their position should be reclassified upward may initiate a review of their existing position to determine whether it is properly classified within the University's classification system.
 Employees may initiate a classification review if they believe that their classification is incorrect or if they believe that they should be classified in the next level up of the employee's career progression. - 13.2 A request for position review will be made on a uniform position description form (attached hereto as Appendix C) and shall be available on the Web, or from the appropriate Human Resource Services representative.
-Should the form change, the revised form will be attached and incorporated herein. - 13.3 Employee and Supervisor Procedure: - a.
-Employees shall complete the position description form and submit a copy of the completed form to their immediate supervisor and/or the department's Human Resources Representative (HR Rep).
-The position description shall include a description of the duties and responsibilities of the position being reviewed. - b.
-The employee and immediate supervisor and/or the department's HR Rep shall initial and date the form. - c.
-The immediate supervisor shall meet to review the position description with the employee within seven (7) working days of receiving the form.
+Should the form change, the revised form will be attached and incorporated herein. - 13.3 Employee and Supervisor Procedure: - a) Employees shall complete the position description form and submit a copy of the completed form to their immediate supervisor and/or the department's Human Resources Representative (HR Rep).
+The position description shall include a description of the duties and responsibilities of the position being reviewed. - b) The immediate supervisor shall meet to review the position description with the employee within seven (7) working days of receiving the form.
 Immediate supervisors who wish to modify the position description form may do so, but they must notify the employee prior to the form going to appropriate levels of management.
-The final form must be approved by the appropriate levels of management, in addition to the immediate supervisor, and may therefore be modified accordingly. - d.
-If the position description is modified by management, a copy will be given to the employee and the Union prior to submission to Human Resource Services.

-e.
-If the supervisor does not meet with the employees within seven (7) working days of receiving the form and/or the supervisor does not request a reasonable extension, the Employee may contact the department's HR Rep who shall schedule such meeting within seven (7) working days.
+The final form must be approved by the appropriate levels of management, in addition to the immediate supervisor, and may therefore be modified accordingly. - c) If the position description is modified by management, a copy will be given to the employee and the Union prior to submission to Human Resource Services. - d) If the supervisor does not meet with the employees within seven (7) working days of receiving the form and/or the supervisor does not request a reasonable extension, the Employee may contact the department's HR Rep who shall schedule such meeting within seven (7) working days.